Common furniture beetles are capable of damaging the wood inside and around a house or other building.

 Why do I Have Furniture Beetles?

 Despite their name, furniture beetles don't consume wood.
-However, the woodworms or larvae eat softwoods and seasoned hardwoods that have been aging for decades.
+However, the woodworms or larvae eat softwoods and seasoned hardwoods that have been raging for decades.

 Typically, previously infested furniture inadvertently brings these pests, larvae, and eggs indoors.